Kieran Moore: Educator and Lyme disease research

 Moore is an adjunct professor in the Department of Family and Emergency Medicine at Queen's University.
 He performs research on the prevention, detection and surveillance of Lyme disease through the Canadian Lyme Disease Research Network.
 He also served on Pfizer's Lyme Disease Advisory Board.
 He was formerly program director of the Public Health and Preventive Medicine Residency Program at Queen's University.

 COVID-19 pandemic

 As well as serving as Medical Officer of Health for his region, Moore also sat on the COVID-19 vaccine task-force for the province during the COVID-19 pandemic in Ontario and the province's participation in the nationwide rollout of COVID-19 vaccines.
 On March 12, 2021, he delivered a presentation to the Ontario College of Family Physicians titled "The COVID-19 Vaccine: Newly approved vaccines, public health collaboration, and more” as a part of a series called “Changing the Way We Work” co-sponsored by the University of Toronto.

 Ontario Chief Medical Officer of Health

-In 2021, Moore replaced David Williams as the chief medical officer of health of Ontario.
+On May 30, 2021, Moore replaced David Williams as the chief medical officer of health of Ontario.
 Moore commissioned the creation of the Ontario Immunization Advisory Committee (OIAC), tasked with advising Public Health Ontario on implementation of immunization programs in the province, including COVID-19 vaccines.

+Moore rolled out his vaccine policy in August 2021.
+The "bare minimum" policy affected hospitals, community-care services and schools.
+Staff and students were required to have "proof of vaccination.. or agree to be tested at least once a week".